ijisol/mozip/README.md

 ## Notes

-The name Mozip is a pun; the Korean word 모집 (mo-jib) means gathering or collecting, and ZIP is written 집 in Hangul.
+The name Mozip is a pun; the Korean word 모집 (mo-jip) means gathering or collecting, and zip is written 집 in Hangul.